 Palm by Kaydi Bishop

-She’s tying the knot and there’s only one way to celebrate the mermaid at heart – with a whimsical nautical-themed bridal shower.
+Celebrate with a whimsical nautical-themed wedding or bridal shower.
 If you’re able to host the shower on the water or on a boat that’s ideal, but this theme will be just as great in your living room!
 It will easily come to life using the traditional blue and white colors as the base for decorations and adding all kinds of other decor and personality on top of it.
-Have the bride don a sailor’s hat and enjoy her "last sail before the veil."

 - Decor ideas: Use accent colors such as yellow, red, or pink.
 Fun additions include rope, fishing net, sand dollars, anchors, and driftwood.

 - Food ideas: Crab bites, mini shrimp, cupcakes with edible anchors...the options are endless!